TotallyInformation/TotallyInformation/README.md

   - 📂 [Example Svelte External Template](https://github.com/TotallyInformation/uib-template-svelte-simple) - In case you want to build your own svelte app.
   - 📂 [Example Simple External Template](https://github.com/TotallyInformation/uib-template-test) - In case you want to build your own external template.
   - 📊 [uPlot UIBUILDER extension](https://github.com/TotallyInformation/nr-uibuilder-uplot) - Useful charts but also demonstrates how to build your own extension.
-  - 🔨 [Event Handler module used by UIBUILDER](https://github.com/TotallyInformation/ti-common-event-handler) - So you can see some of the inner workings.

 - 🔨 [ui library module used by UIBUILDER](https://github.com/TotallyInformation/ui.js) - Can be used stand-alone for turning UI standard config JSON into HTML.